dhis2/dhis2-server-tools/README.md

 ### Step 3 —  Create hosts file
 - Create the `hosts` file using the already existing template, `hosts.template`. <br>
-  Use command below
+  Use command below (provided you are in the directory you cloned the tools in)
   ```
   cp dhis2-server-tools/deploy/inventory/{hosts.template,hosts}
   ```

 ### Step 4 — Set fqdn, email,timezone
-- Edit `dhis2-server-tools/deploy/inventory/hosts` file and set `fqdn`, `email` if you have.(you can leave them empty if you do not have)
+- Edit `dhis2-server-tools/deploy/inventory/hosts` file and set `fqdn`, `email` if you have any (you can leave them empty if you do not have).
 - Set your preferred `timezone`, you can leave other settings to their set defaults.
   ```
   vim dhis2-server-tools/deploy/inventory/hosts